USCbiostats/slurmR/README.md

 ## Contributing

 We welcome contributions to `sluRm`.
-Whereas is reporting a bug, starting a discussion by asking a question, or proposing/requesting a new feature, please go by creating a new issue [here](https://github.com/USCbiostats/sluRm/issues) so that we can talk
+Whether it is reporting a bug, starting a discussion by asking a question, or proposing/requesting a new feature, please go by creating a new issue [here](https://github.com/USCbiostats/sluRm/issues) so that we can talk